fleetdm/fleet/tools/osquery/README.md

-# Configs and Tools for Testing Kolide
+# Configs and Tools for Testing Fleet

-The files in this directory are intended to assist with Kolide development.
+The files in this directory are intended to assist with Fleet development.

-* `docker-compose.yml`: This docker-compose file helps with starting `osqueryd` instances for testing Kolide.
+* `docker-compose.yml`: This docker-compose file helps with starting `osqueryd` instances for testing Fleet.
 More on this [below](#testing-with-containerized-osqueryd).

 * `example_config.json`: An example config file with insecure default passwords.
 Useful for testing in a local dev environment, but should /never/ be used in production.